DailyDiagnosticsDrop/critical_llm_failure_1/README.md

 - **Developers, Architects, and QA Teams:** Use these logs to see what “advanced use” actually looks like and where the guardrails break.
 - **AI Safety Researchers:** Primary source evidence for anyone worried about LLM trust, compliance, or deployment risks.
 - **Writers, Studios, and Creative Pros:** If you’re building anything serialized, IP-based, or collaborative, consider this your early warning.
-- **Journalists & Policy Analysts:** Everything is timestamped, sourced, and written as it happenedl, nothing here is theoretical.
+- **Journalists & Policy Analysts:** Everything is timestamped, sourced, and written as it happened, nothing here is theoretical.
 - **Everyday Users:** If you’ve ever thought, “Is it just me, or does this thing forget on purpose?” it’s not just you.

 ---